MLB – WHY PETE ROSE SHOULD NEVER BE REINSTATED

 Still, he admitted to taking cash for his big card shows & autograph signings and not reporting them to the government, because “all of” the ballplayers did it.
 Yet, he seemed defiant that he even went to jail for under-paying his taxes “by [only] four percent”.
 Essentially, he feels he was made an example of.

-And, to put the final nail in the coffin, Rose describes John Dowd as someone who was “ambitious” and who used the matter to make a name for himself.
+Finally, Rose describes John Dowd as someone who was “ambitious” and who used the matter to make a name for himself.
 For instance, when he was deposed, Rose said Dowd tried to cause him confusion by using “legal maneuvering” and threats.

 According to Pete Rose, he himself was not actually to blame for betting on baseball, but instead, everything and everyone else is to blame: